aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/presenter/_index.md

 1. Ensure a Route 53 hosted public zone is [setup](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html) for a private domain name you have registered.
 The domain `example.com` is used below.
 1. Launch a Cloud9 IDE from an account with all the IAM permissions needed to deploy the Cloud Development Kit (CDK) stack, *from the region where you want to deploy the workshop*.
 As there are a *lot* of IAM related permissions needed, the AWS managed permissions group, *AdministratorAccess*, has the necessary permissions.
-1. Open a new terminal, install dependencies, clone this repository, and create the `config.json` file from the template.
+1. Open a new terminal, install dependencies, clone this repository, and create the `connected-drink-dispenser-workshop/deploy/config.json` file from the template.

     ```bash
     cd ~/environment/
     npm install -g cdk
+    npm install -g yarn

     git clone https://github.com/aws-samples/connected-drink-dispenser-workshop.git